manuelruff/quizme-reset/chrome_extension/readme.md

 ## Acknowledgments
 - Built for improving user experience on the QuizMe platform.
 - Uses Chrome Extensions API for seamless browser integration.

+## Privacy Policy

+This extension does not collect, store, or share any personal or user data.
+All actions performed by the extension are executed locally within the user's browser.

+Permissions requested (e.g., `activeTab`, `scripting`, `storage`) are solely used to enable the extension's functionality on the QuizMe platform.
+No data is transmitted to external servers or third parties.